request/request/README.md

 - `json` - sets `body` to JSON representation of value and adds `Content-type: application/json` header.
 Additionally, parses the response body as JSON.
 - `jsonReviver` - a [reviver function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) that will be passed to `JSON.parse()` when parsing a JSON response body.
 - `jsonReplacer` - a [replacer function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) that will be passed to `JSON.stringify()` when stringifying a JSON request body.
+- `forceReadResponseBody` - if no callback is provided, the response body is not processed; with this option set to true, the response body will be processed as it would with a callback; response body is passed to the `complete` event as the second parameter.

 ---